omarryax/New-Employee-Hire-Onboarding-Payroll-Update-and-Training-Mon-Sat-8-AM-9-AM-9-PM-10-PM-10-Min/README.md

 ## 📋 Project Overview

 This project contains an automated workflow for handling new employee onboarding, payroll setup, and training management.
-The workflow was originally built in **Make.com** (formerly Integromat) and has been converted to **n8n** format for deployment.

 ### Workflow Purpose